-The ‘Valley of Death’ is a term that has flown around the startup and venture ecosystem for a long time, referencing the period from inception to product market fit, during which a startup has to rely largely on money from investment to survive.
+The ‘Valley of Death’ is a term that has been thrown around the startup and venture ecosystem for a long time, referencing the period from inception to product market fit, during which a startup has to rely largely on money from investment to survive.

 Although there are numerous definitions for this period online, it is actually very difficult to find anything that describes its deeper significance in the startup ecosystem, and more importantly, its varied impact on a startup’s chances of success based on a founder’s access to capital.